bbauska/JS-Intermediate-JS/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Creating Your Own Pure Function</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-We can create our pure function as well.
-Let’s do one for duplicating a string n number of times.
+<p>We can create our pure function as well.
+Let’s do one for duplicating a string <b>n</b>
+number of times.</p>

 <pre>
 const duplicate = (str, n) =&gt;
   n &lt; 1 ? '' : str + duplicate(str, n-1);
 </pre>

-This function duplicates a string n times and returns a new string.
+<p>This function duplicates a string n times and returns a new string.</p>

 <pre>
 duplicate('hooray!', 3)
 // <i>hooray!hooray!hooray!</i>
 </pre>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Higher-order Functions</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Higher-order functions are functions that accept a function as an argument and return a function.
-Often, they are used to add to the functionality of a function.
+<p><b>Higher-order</b> functions are functions that accept a function as an argument and return
+a function.
+Often, they are used to add to the functionality of a function.</p>

 <pre>
 const withLog = (fn) => {